 Compared with 2021, base salaries for post-MBAs have risen by $10k at each BBM firm.
 But this reflects an overall upward trend in the consulting industry – Big Four firms have also made increases year-on-year.

 Meanwhile, Boston, Bain and McKinsey all offer a signing-on bonus of $30k, although this doesn’t set them apart from the Big Four – Parthenon-EY actually pays $5k more to attract top MBA and PhD talent.

-Salaries and bonuses for Masters and undergraduate hires at top consulting firms
+2022 salaries and bonuses for master’s and undergraduate hires at elite consulting firms

 Bear with us if you leave a comment at the bottom of this article: all our comments are moderated by human beings.
 Sometimes these humans might be asleep, or away from their desks, so it may take a while for your comment to appear.
 Eventually it will – unless it’s offensive or libelous (in which case it won’t.)